section83/MacYTDL/README.md

 ### Acknowledgements

 MacYTDL would be useless without [youtube-dl](https://github.com/ytdl-org/youtube-dl) and [_YT-DLP_](https://github.com/yt-dlp/yt-dlp).
 They are remarkable, feature rich tools maintained by the most dedicated group of volunteers.
-It should be noted that [youtube-dl](https://github.com/ytdl-org/youtube-dl) has not been updated since December 2021. [_YT-DLP_](https://github.com/yt-dlp/yt-dlp), however, is in active development.
+It should be noted that there has not been a stable release of [youtube-dl](https://github.com/ytdl-org/youtube-dl) since December 2021. [_YT-DLP_](https://github.com/yt-dlp/yt-dlp), however, is in active development.

 Much is owed to Shane Stanley, for his many contributions solving problems with MacYTDL.
-Shane developed [Dialog Toolkit Plus](https://latenightsw.com/support/freeware/) which provides the dialogs in MacYTDL.
+Shane developed [Dialog Toolkit Plus and Myriad Tables Lib](https://latenightsw.com/support/freeware/) which provide the dialogs in MacYTDL.
 Ideas for this GUI front-end came from many sources including:

 * Adam Albrec, author of PPC Media Centre.
 * Michael Page (http://techion.com.au), author of the Video Hoarder automator script.